 ADVANCE SEAT ASSIGNMENT

 The airlines operating the chartered flights does not accept advance seat assignment.
-Actual seat assignment will be provided at the airport.
+Actual seat assignments will be provided at the airport.
 Please note that smarTours is not involved with your seat assignments.

 2021 DEPARTURES: PASSPORT, VISA, AND OTHER DOCUMENTATION

 The following documents and steps are required for legal travel to Cuba sponsored by smarTours under a general license for Support for the Cuban People (Section 515.574), where each traveler follows a full-time schedule of activities involving meaningful interaction between the traveler and individuals in Cuba to learn about their unique culture.
 The following information applies to U.S. citizens and non-U.S. citizens, except for Cuban-born U.S. citizens.

 1. If you have not already done so, make sure your passport is valid for at least 6 months after the date of return.